JackGruber/joplin-plugin-backup/README.md

 Go to `Tools > Options > Backup`

 - `Backup Path`: Where to save the backups to.
+- `Single JEX`: Create only one JEX file for all notebooks.
+Default `false`
 - `Keep x Backups`: How many backups should be kept.
 Default `1`
 - `Backups interval in hours`: Create a backup every X hours.
 Default `24`
 - `Logfile` Log information to backup.log.
 Default `error`